huss-osman/linux-fundamentals/bash-scripting/fundamentals/13-piping-and-redirection.md

 ---

 ## Reflection
-Pipes transformed Linux from a set of individual commands into a flexible toolkit.
-By chaining commands together, complex data processing becomes possible with very small scripts.
+**Pipes** transformed **Linux** from a set of individual commands into a flexible toolkit.
+By chaining commands together, complex data processing becomes possible with very small scripts, demonstrating how simple utilities can combine to create powerful automation workflows.